 If your gift is mailed to the Foundation before the end of the calendar year and you itemize when doing your taxes, you're eligible for an income tax deduction for that year.
-As the donor, gifts of cash are deductible for up to 50% of your adjusted gross income.
+For donors who itemize their deductions, gifts of cash are deductible for up to 60% of their adjusted gross income.
 Cash contributions that exceed the deduction limit may be carried over and deducted in the following five tax years.

 For more information, contact Dale Hagadone at 808-956-7357 or Dale.Hagadone@UHFoundation.org.